Cyriack Skinner: Biography

 Skinner would have kept Milton informed of the progress of these discussions.

-He remained close to Milton during the difficult period that followed the Restoration of the Monarchy in 1660, and was present at Milton's death bed in 1674.
+He remained close to Milton during the difficult period that followed the Restoration of the Monarchy in 1660 and was present at Milton's deathbed in 1674.

-Cyriack Skinner has been identified as author of the anonymously published book The Life of Mr. John Milton, an important source of first-hand information on the poet.
+Cyriack Skinner has been identified as the author of the anonymously published book The Life of Mr. John Milton, an important source of first-hand information on the poet.

 Milton's later assistant Daniel Skinner may have been his relative, notable for first attempting to publish some of Milton's state papers, then attempting to suppress them.

 Sonnets

 Two of Milton's Sonnets are addressed to Skinner: